-Purpose and Need The 241/91 connector between the two toll facilities is an integral component of the Eastern Corridor Ultimate Project (SR 241) as well as OCTA's SR 91 Implementation Plan.
+Purpose and Need The 241/91 Express Connector between the two toll facilities is an integral component of the Eastern Transportation Corridor Ultimate Project (SR 241) as well as OCTA's SR 91 Implementation Plan.
 Traffic on SR 91 east of SR 241 greatly exceeds the capacity of the existing roadway during extended peak hours and many improvements have been proposed to alleviate this congestion.
 The project will close the current toll system gap by connecting SR 241 with the 91 Express Lanes to and from the east.

 Project Status Staff is proceeding with the required preliminary engineering and environmental studies necessary to advance the project.
 The Riverside County Transportation Commission (RCTC) has begun construction of the extension of the 91 Express Lanes from the Riverside/Orange County Line east to Interstate 15.
 Preliminary traffic and revenue studies show the project to be revenue positive to both F/ETCA and RCTC with no impact on OCTA 91 Express Lanes revenue.
-An investment-grade traffic and revenue study is expected to be completed in 2016.
+An investment-grade traffic and revenue study and finance plan are expected to be completed in mid-2016.

-Environmental An HOV connector ramp between SR 241 and SR 91 was included as a project component in the Eastern Transportation Corridor (SR 133, 241, 261) environmental document, EIS No. 2-1.
+Environmental A median connector between SR 241 and SR 91 was included as a project component in the Eastern Transportation Corridor (SR 133, 241, 261) environmental document, EIS No. 2-1.
 A Supplemental EIR/EIS is underway to evaluate the minor changes in the existing condition of the project area and project limits.

-Design It is anticipated that a final design procurement package will be developed for release next fiscal year and the project will be delivered under the conventional design-bid-build process.
+Design Final design will commence during FY 2017 and the project will be delivered under the conventional design-bid-build process.